cihai/cihai/doc/usage.rst

 ``$ cihai -c path/to/config.yaml``.

 You can also override bootstrapping settings.
-The "unihan_options" dictinary in the configuration will be passed right to :ref:`unihan-tabular:index`'s :class:`unihan_tabular.process.Packager`:
+The "unihan_options" dictionary in Cihai's configuration will be passed right to :ref:`unihan-tabular:index`'s :class:`unihan_tabular.process.Packager` ``option`` param, which is then merged on top of unihan-tabular's default
+settings:

 .. code-block:: yaml